anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 - See <https://github.com/waldronbios2/templatesession>
 - Its [GitHub Action](https://github.com/waldronbios2/templatesession/blob/master/.github/workflows/pkgdown.yaml) builds a pkgdown site for one class session and triggers a rebuild of the main site.

-## Note about GitHub templates
+## Note about GitHub Templates

-Note, these are GitHub *templates*: if you want to copy them as a starting point, choose **Use this template** instead of forking to create stand-alone repositories with their own Issues, etc.
+Note, these are GitHub *templates*: if you want to copy them as a starting point, choose **Use this template** instead of forking to create stand-alone repositories with their own issues, etc.

 ![GitHub Template](_images/using-anvil-github-template.png)

 Main site: <https://github.com/waldronbios2/cunybios2>
 Template session: <https://github.com/waldronbios2/templatesession>

-## Post AnVIL/Terra instructions to students
+## Post AnVIL/Terra Instructions to Students

 The Workspace is a good place to give step-by-step instructions to students for getting started.
 I’ve used versions of the following for my classes, and it will make a good boilerplate starting point.
 Skip the “git submodule” commands if you decide not to use git submodules.
 Here is the text I have currently placed on the Workspace for this workshop.

-## Getting started on this workspace as a *student*
+## Getting Started on this Workspace as a *Student*

-1. Sign in using a gmail address, and let me know that gmail address
+1. Sign in using a Gmail address, and let me know that Gmail address.
 1. Go to our [course workspace](https://anvil.terra.bio/#workspaces/lwaldron-research/Teaching%20on%20AnVIL%20popup%20workshop)
    If I've added you to the workspace it will appear under your "View Workspaces" as "Teaching on AnVIL popup workshop".
 1. At the top right, click on "Cloud Environment" and click "Customize".
 1. Under "Application Configuration" choose a community-maintained RStudio environment,  "RStudio".
-You can also reduce the number of CPUs to 2 and the persistent disk size to 20GB to reduce the costs, unless you need more.
+You can also reduce the number of CPUs to 2 and the persistent disk size to 20GB to reduce the costs unless you need more.
 You can always increase them later at any time.
-If nothing happens, it's because I haven't added you to the workspace yet to grant you free computing - otherwise you would have to set up a billing account.
+If nothing happens, it's because I haven't added you to the workspace yet to grant you free computing - otherwise, you would have to set up a billing account.
 Click "Create".
 1. You should then see an R icon in the top-right hand corner, which starts RStudio in your browser.
 The first time you do this, or after you haven't used it for some hours, it will take a minute or two to start up.
 You won't have to repeat steps 3 or 4 next time unless you want to change your compute resources.

 Terra will pause the computing environment automatically after a period of inactivity to avoid unnecessary costs, and you can tune the compute resources to what you need for your analysis, so it's a pretty nice system!
 You upload and download files through RStudio.
 Your work will remain saved on your persistent disk.